fairdirect/foodrescue-app/README.md

 1. **Install basic development tooling.** Under Ubuntu 20.04 LTS, install with:

      ```
-     sudo apt install build-essential cmake
+     sudo apt install build-essential cmake checkinstall
      ```

-2. **Install Extra CMake Modules (ECM).** Under Ubuntu 20.04 LTS, you can install them with:
+2. **Install Extra CMake Modules (ECM).** Under Ubuntu 20.04 LTS, you can install ECM 5.68.0 with:

     ```
     sudo apt install extra-cmake-modules
     ```

-    However, if you want to work with Qt ≥5.14 and / or Android NDK ≥19, you need ECM ≥5.68.0.
-In that case, install them with:
+    ECM ≥5.68.0 is required for Qt ≥5.14, for Android NDK ≥19 and for Kirigami 5.68.0 (as installed below).
+There is no need for an even newer version.
+But if you encounter that need, or if your distribution does not provide ECM ≥5.68.0, you can install ECM manually as follows:

     ```
     git clone https://invent.kde.org/frameworks/extra-cmake-modules.git